 I like to believe that all difficult, heart-wrenching, life-altering situations happen for a good reason.

 I think this is common to want to try to make sense of pain and suffering, to try to find a silver lining, to somehow prove that you have gone to hell and clawed and fought your way back into life and are now a better person because of it, and other people benefit from your suffering.
-Sometimes, though, I think you can suffer with no real gift in the end, or perhaps the gift comes in such small increments that it are hardly noticeable.
+Sometimes, though, I think you can suffer with no real gift in the end, or perhaps the gift comes in such small increments that it is hardly noticeable.

 I was at a kid's camp in July of 1987 when I realized that I didn't HAVE to eat, I could choose not to.
 I remember going to fill my breakfast bowl with Cheerios and thinking, "I don't have to fill it all the way.
 Maybe just half-way."
 And after eating half of what I served myself, I had another epiphany: "I don't have to finish this!"

 It snowballed quickly from there.
 My mom had a heart attack that very same week and our summer was confusing and chaotic as we prepared to move back to the same city we had just moved from a year previous.
 With my dad working out of town, my mom recovering, packing, moving, and selling the house, my change of behaviour around food easily slipped in, unnoticed.

 The night of my first admission I was brought 2 pieces of toast with honey that had sort of soaked into the toast.
 I refused it.
 My mom reminded me I was there to gain weight because I was dying, so I succumbed, and let me tell you...that one piece of toast I ate was the most glorious thing I had EVER eaten.
 I savoured every morsel of it.
 It took me half an hour to eat it, partly because it frightened me, and partly because it was so dang good I just couldn't rush it.